jeffersonklamas/jeffersonklamas/README.md

 Hi, I'm Jefferson Klamas, let me introduce a little bit about myself.

-At the moment I am in the process of changing my career and I am starting my studies in Python and R programming, for who knows in the future to be a data scientist.
+At the moment I am in the process of changing my career and I am starting my studies in Python and R programming, for who knows in the future to become a data scientist.

 Feel free to ask.